 ** Maccabee has sifted through thousands of documents and found no evidence that Cann ever lived in St. Louis Park. **

 One unsubstantiated account says that Kid Cann retired in St. Louis Park’s Jewish community, although that would have been against the conditions of his 1964 parole, and indications are that he retired in Florida.
-He died of heart disease on June 21, 1981, at Mt.
+Still, he died of heart disease on June 21, 1981, at Mt.
 Sinai Hospital in Minneapolis.
 He is buried at the Adath Yeshurun Cemetery at 56th and France Ave. in Edina (Row 1, Section 3).
 His grave is marked by just a small plaque, with no big headstone or memorial.
 Interestingly, his name is spelled Blumenfield on his grave marker and death certificate.
 Although his name has always been spelled Blumenfeld in the press, court transcripts do, indeed, refer to him as Blumenfield.
 There is a plaque for Lillian next to Isadore’s.

 A good article is from the Twin Cities Daily Planet.